dpDesignz/plex-export-responsive-skin/README.md

 I have re-written the `plex.js` file in vanilla javascript which you are welcome to try.
 Just change the `<script src="assets/js/plex.js"></script>` line to `<script src="assets/js/vanilla-plex.js"></script>` and remove the requirement for `jquery.1.4.4`.

-**IMPORTANT NOTE: As this is coded with ES6+, this will NOT work with Internet Explorer.**
+**IMPORTANT NOTE: As the vanilla javascript file is coded with ES6+ it will NOT work with Internet Explorer.**

 I have commented as much of the code as I've completed to make it easier if you want to help debug anything.